 Blood was oozing out of the wounds as she drove me to a hospital.
 “This is the best one in Dakar.
 Don’t worry”.
 I didn’t really register the words so clearly.
 I soon started to feel dizzy and was moved onto a bed in an operating room.

-I don’t know how much time past before I woke up.
+I don’t know how much time passed before I woke up.
 The Director of the International School, who’d arrived shortly after me at the hospital, was still there.
 It was good to see an English-speaking face.

 The hospital discharged me yesterday.
 My wrist and foot have been stitched up and I have a course of antibiotics and painkillers to ease the discomfort.
 I can’t put any weight on my left foot and know it will be some time before I get back on the bike.